 4. CV: Make it functional with easily accessible information on no more than two pages, and don’t overload it.
 Write a cover letter designed to attract the potential employee.

-5. Keep up to date: Follow the ever-evolving sports market across social media.
+5. Keep up to date: Follow the ever-evolving sports market across social media and content channels.

-6. Road map: Make a rough outline of where you are and where you want to get to, plus how you plan to go about getting there.
+6. Road map: Make a clear outline of where you are and where you want to get to and start formulating a plan that can enable you to get there, however audacious.

 “Look at the new skills that are taking most industries by a storm,